Close ad

-Collecting old game consoles and vintage computers is a fun hobby, but keeping all the hardware running can quickly become an expensive and exhausting task – not to mention the space you need just to store the equipment.
-Instead, you can (sensibly) choose to emulate your favorite games and software on a Mac you already own.
+Collecting old game consoles and vintage computers is a fun hobby, but keeping all the hardware running can quickly become an expensive and exhausting task—not to mention the space you need just to store the equipment.
+Instead, you can (sensibly) choose to emulate your favorite games and software on Macwhich you already own.

-In today's article, we'll take a quick look at the best apps you can use for the most common scenarios: playing old video games and experiencing classic Mac OS on a modern Mac, and emulating other operating systems.
+In today's article, we'll briefly introduce the best apps you can use for the most common scenarios: playing old video games and trying out classic Mac OS on a modern Macu, and emulation of other operating systems.
 All methods are open-source and completely free.

 OpenEmu

 If you love old console games, you can try an emulator called OpenEmu.
-OpenEmu is a great way to play old video games on Mac.
-On first launch, the app will ask which consoles you want to enable.
+OpenEmu is a great way to play old video games on Macu.
+When you first launch the application, it will ask you which consoles you want to enable.
 There are dozens of options available in terms of time period and console brand.
-With OpenEmu, you can download ROMs online, copy ROMs from game cartridges you already own, and simply drag and drop them into the app to add them to your library.
-After that, just double-click on the game and start it.
-You can adapt the controls to your Mac keyboard or use the connected controller.
-And you can easily create save states to pick up where you left off.
+With OpenEmu, you can download ROM files online, copy ROM files from game consoles, car3ds you already own and simply drag them into the app to add them to your library.
+Then, just double-click the game to launch it.
+You can customize the controls to your computer keyboard Mac or use a connected controller.
+And you can easily create save states so you can pick up where you left off.
 Games are automatically categorized by console; you can also create your own collections.

 You can download OpenEmu for free here.

-Not all emulators are necessarily downloadable – Infinite Mac, for example, works online in your web browser interface.
-Infinite Mac is a simple way to work with earlier versions of the Mac OS, as there is no need to install anything.
+Not all emulators are necessarily downloadable – Infinite Mac for example, it works online in your web browser interface.
+Infinite Mac presents a simple way to work with earlier versions of the operating system Mac OS, because there's nothing to install.
 Thanks to the magic of WebAssembly, these virtual machines run directly in any modern web browser.
-You can set up various combinations of system software Apple with a classic Mac of your choice.
-In addition, all installations include some of the most popular applications and games since Mac OS was released: MacWrite and MacPaint, Photoshop, Microsoft Word, KPT Bryce, Marathon, Another World, SimCity, Lemmings, Civilization and more.
-You can also add your own software by simply dragging and dropping.
-Infinite Mac will treat it as if you were inserting a floppy disk.
-You save your work by placing the files in the Outside World folder, which are instantly downloaded to your Mac.
+You can set up all sorts of combinations of system software Apple with classic Macem of your choice.
+Plus, all installations include some of the most popular apps and games from when it was first released.
+Mac OS released: MacWrite a MacPaint, Photoshop, Microsoft Word, KPT Bryce, Marathon, Another World, SimCity, Lemmings, Civilization and more.
+You can also add your own software with a simple drag and drop.
+Infinite Mac it will treat it as if you were inserting a floppy disk.
+To save your work, put files in the Outside World folder, which will immediately download to your Macu.

 Virtualization of operating systems

-UTM represents the easiest way to emulate or virtualize modern operating systems on the Mac.
-Setting it up is night and day easier than setting up VirtualBox, which has cost me many frustrating hours of life that I will never get back.
+UTM represents the easiest way to emulate or virtualize modern operating systems on Macu.
+It's night and day easier to set up than VirtualBox, which cost me many frustrating hours of my life that I'll never get back.
 Using UTM is as simple as clicking a few buttons.
-After downloading the free software, just press the + button and click on the option to download pre-made files from the gallery.
-You can download any of the preset machines and run it right away.
-Maybe you want to play a classic PC game like Quake III, Rollercoaster Tycoon or SimTower in the Windows XP operating system interface.
-Or you may have an installation of Mac OS 9 running locally on your computer.
+After downloading the free software, just press the + button and click the option to download pre-built files from the gallery.
+You can download any of the pre-built machines and run them straight away.
+Maybe you want to play a classic PC game, like Quake III, Rollercoaster Tycoon, or SimTower, in the operating system interface Windows XP.
+Or you can have the system installed Mac OS 9 that runs locally on your computer.
 UTM is more reliable than Infinite Mac, which runs in a web browser.
-UTM can also virtualize modern operating systems like Windows 11 for the few programs you might need to run on a PC.
-If you use your Mac for software development, you can also run a variety of Linux distributions on it - Ubuntu, Fedora, Debian, and more.
+UTM can also virtualize modern operating systems such as Windows 11, for the few programs you might need to run on your PC.
+If Mac If you use it for software development, you can also run various Linux distributions on it – Ubuntu, Fedora, Debian, and others.
+For those who enjoy classic free games online, Arkadium provides a hassle-free way to play timeless games directly in your browser.